notherealmarco/Switchando/README.md

-# Switchando
+# Deprecated

-Work in progress
+Switchando is now a deprecated project.
+The only way to install it is to compile it by yourself.